 Over 500,000 people arrive here every year to enjoy this giant sandpit with a surface area of 120km x 15 km.
 If you plan to visit the East Coast of Australia Fraser Island must be on your bucket list.

 The best time to explore the island is during winter from May to August when it is dry, and the chances of rainfall are slim.
 You will need to have a 4WD to get around and thoroughly explore the destination.
 One great way would be to take a guided tour around the island.
-Many guided 4WD-tour options are ranging from day trips to multi-day trips that cover the cost of renting a 4WD, your ferry pass, and luxury tours which even include accommodation.
+Many guided 4WD-tour options range from day trips to multi-day trips that cover the cost of renting a 4WD, your ferry pass, and luxury tours, including accommodation.

 Best Places To Visit On Fraser Island